quisethecoder/password-generator/README.md

 # Password Generator

-I AM CURRENTLY WORKING ON THIS PROJECT.
-THERE IS NO JAVASCRIPT ADDED YET!
+I AM CURRENTLY WORKING ON THIS PROJECT!

 Summary: Users can generate random passwords by customizing their preferred settings such as lowercase, uppercase, number, etc.